top of page

 Not only did he encourage and exhort, absolve and convert countless souls during his lifetime; the ongoing spillover effect of his work continues to this day.

-As a newly-baptized lay convert, he made a lasting mark on the spiritual lives of countless French faithful by promoting devotion to the Eucharist, especially through the practice of nocturnal adoration.
+As a newly-baptized lay convert, he made a lasting mark on the spiritual lives of myriad French faithful by promoting devotion to the Eucharist, especially through the practice of nocturnal adoration.

 Indeed, his Eucharistic devotion proved contagious; St. Peter Julian Eymard, for example, was "greatly impressed" by the young convert and his budding band of nocturnal adorers.